Maria Kazakova (figure skater): 2019–2020 season: Senior debut and World Junior silver medalists

-In December 2019, Kazakova/Reviya returned to the junior level to compete at the 2019–20 Junior Grand Prix Final in Torino, Italy.
+In December 2019, Kazakova/Reviya returned to the junior level to compete at the 2019–20 Junior Grand Prix Final in Turin, Italy.
 The team took the lead in the rhythm dance by just a 0.04 point margin over the American team Nguyen/Kolesnik and again set a new personal best (68.76).
 After their performance, Reviya remarked, "It wasn't easy today.
 We are very happy with our marks, but not so happy with the skate," citing a few minor technical errors that the team will look to work on moving forward.
 On splitting their season between the junior and senior circuit, Reviya further added, "It's hard, so hard!
 But the free dance in juniors is easier after skating in seniors."
 During the following day of competition, Kazakova/Reviya continued their momentum from the rhythm dance by placing first in the free dance by a 0.12 point margin over the Americans to capture their first Junior Grand Prix Final title.
 Their win marks the first Junior Grand Prix Final victory by an entrant from Georgia in any discipline.
 After their win, Kazakova stated, "It's a great pleasure for us just to skate and especially to skate for Georgia."

 In January 2020, Kazakova/Reviya competed at the 2020 European Championships, their first senior ISU championship.
 The team placed twelfth in the rhythm dance, scoring just shy of their personal best score and qualifying to the free dance.
 The couple fell to fourteenth place in the free dance and ultimately ranked fourteenth overall.

 Kazakova/Reviya next competed in early March 2020 at the 2020 World Junior Figure Skating Championships in Tallinn, Estonia.
 The team set a new personal best in the rhythm dance and finished second in the segment behind Russian team Shanaeva/Naryzhnyy and ahead of American rivals Nguyen/Kolesnik.
 In the free dance, Kazakova/Reviya outscored Shanaeva/Naryzhnyy, but were overtaken by Nguyen/Kolesnik, leaving the team once again in second in the segment and second overall.
 Their silver medal marks Georgia's first ISU championship medal in ice dance.